Symmetry invariance of conservation laws of partial differential equations: Introduction

-For any given PDE system, the admitted symmetries have a natural action on the admitted conservation laws \cite{Olv,KarMah00,BluTemAnc}.
-This action allows conservation laws to be divided into symmetry equivalence classes, which can be used to define a generating subset (or a basis) \cite{KarMah02} for the set of all conservation laws of the PDE system.
-More recent work \cite{Anc-capetown} has explored the properties of conservation laws that are invariant under the action of a given set of admitted symmetries, or more generally are homogeneous (mapped into themselves) under this symmetry action.
-Such conservation laws have at least three interesting applications \cite{Anc-capetown}.
+For any given PDE system, the admitted symmetries have a natural action on the admitted conservation laws \cite{Olv,Ibr,Kha,IbrKarMah,BluTemAnc}.
+This action allows conservation laws to be divided into symmetry equivalence classes, which can be used to define a generating subset (or a basis) \cite{Ibr,Kha,KarMah02} for the set of all conservation laws of the PDE system.
+The study of conservation laws that are invariant under the action of a given set of admitted symmetries was introduced in \Ref{KarMah00}.
+More recent work \cite{Anc16a} has explored the properties of symmetry-invariant conservation laws, as well as conservation laws that are, more generally, homogeneous (mapped into themselves) under the action of symmetries.
+Such conservation laws have at least three interesting applications \cite{Anc16a}.
 Firstly, each symmetry-homogeneous conservation law represents a one-dimensional invariant subspace in the set of all non-trivial conservation laws.
 This is a useful feature when a generating subset (or basis) is being sought.
 Secondly, any symmetry-invariant conservation law will reduce to a first integral for the ODE obtained by symmetry reduction of the given PDE system when symmetry-invariant solutions of the system are sought.
 This provides a direct reduction of order of the ODE.
 Thirdly, the determining equations for multipliers can be augmented by a symmetry-homogeneity condition, which allows symmetry-homogeneous conservation laws to be obtained in a direct way by solving the augmented determining system.

 In the present paper, we further develop this work and apply it to several nonlinear PDE systems arising in a variety of physical applications, including water waves, fluid flow, and gas dynamics.